This article may contain compensated links. Please read disclaimer for more info.

 Marin d’ Eau Douce, located at Canal de la Villette in Paris 19, proposes electric self-drive boats for 5, 7, or 11 people.
 These electric canal boats do not require any kind of boating license and they are a fun way to explore Canal de la Villette and Canal de l’Ourcq, perhaps with picnic on-board and some rosé.

 Paris Plages is not only a tourist attraction, but it is also the only opportunity for families with lesser revenues to experience some fun summertime without leaving the city.
-The City Council already confirmed that Paris Plages will take place also in July – August 2020, perhaps a bit lighter.
-Click on our Paris Plages post for the latest updates, when available.
+Paris Plages takes place from mid-July to mid-August and it is a fun place to be in Paris.
+Click here for the list of activities and locations.

 GO ON A DAY TRIP